 IT SPANS A WHOLE NEW WORLD OF ENTERTAINMENT!

 The Bridge on the River Kwai should not be regarded as a factual account.
 The bridge is blown up in the movie, but in real life two bridges were erected, one of which still stands today, marked by Allied bombing.
 Conditions in the POW camp depicted were significantly much worse than the filmmakers would allow to be portrayed… and the character of Colonel Nicholson seems to have little in common with the man who inspired him, Lieutenant Colonel Philip Toosey.
-Some considered this film to be an insult to Toosey, as well as being generally anti-British… but the brilliantly invented psychological game is a key element of what makes the movie great.
+Some considered this film to be an insult to Toosey, as well as being generally anti-British… but the brilliantly conceived psychological game is a key element of what makes the movie great.

 The story takes place in a Japanese prison camp in western Thailand.
 U.S. Navy Commander Shears (William Holden) has been a POW for quite some time and has become utterly disillusioned; burying fellow prisoners who’ve succumbed to the poor conditions in the camp is now routine.
 One day a fresh contingent of British prisoners led by Colonel Nicholson (Alec Guinness) arrives in the camp.
 When the Japanese commandant, Colonel Saito (Sessue Hayakawa), tells him that everyone, including officers, will be forced to work on the construction of a new railway bridge over the river Kwai, Nicholson points out that it’s against the Geneva Conventions.
 Saito refuses to abide by the rules and throws Nicholson into the oven, a corrugated iron box in the punishing sun.